 Two additional Crown Royal bottlings for your consideration.
-This classic Canadian whisky continues to expand its portfolio upward and onwards, with rarer and more expensive blends.
+This classic Canadian whisky continues to expand its portfolio upward and onward, with rarer and more expensive blends.
 (See also our review of Crown Royal Reserve.)
-Both of the below whiskys land at a perfectly accessible 80 proof.
+Both of the below whiskies land at a perfectly accessible 80 proof.

 Crown Royal Cask No. 16 – This is a very unusual whisky, a blend of 50 different whiskys that are then brought together to age in old cognac casks made from French oak.
 (The “16” comes from a stamp put on the casks to indicate their place of origin and authenticity.)
 Served neat, you get fruit notes and a good slug of vanilla.
 Very smooth, it’s a fine whisky.
 Crown Royal recommends it served on the rocks, but I preferred it at room temperature.
 The cold brought out some bitterness which I found disagreeable.
 A / $100